-And so it was again as we set out to Livingstone in Zambia en-route to the Vic Falls Safari Lodge in Zimbabwe on a freezing, gray day in Johannesburg, courtesy of Africa Albida Tourism.
+And so it was again as we set out to Livingstone in Zambia en-route to the Victoria Falls Safari Lodge in Zimbabwe on a freezing, gray day in Johannesburg, courtesy of Africa Albida Tourism.
 The bright crimson of the frangipani and the bone-dry heat had subsided slightly from the previous time I set foot on this land (what with it being winter and all) as we alight at the quaint Livingstone airport.

 The Hide is a Zimbabwe safari lodge with a difference - a comfortable, tented safari camp inside the majestic surroundings of the park.
 The eight luxury furnished tents, each with its own en suite bathroom, are charming and very comfortable with a view of the pristine bush and the waterhole.

 Recent renovations have seen the tents upgraded to accommodate honeymooners and one tent can accommodate a family of four.
 The highlights of the game drive later in the afternoon are elephant and four lazy male lions.
 The kids on the drive are very quiet and watch these magnificent beasts with wide eyes.

 The following day an adventure awaits as well as history in the making.
 We check-in for a Solenta Aviation flight transporting us from Hwange to Lake Kariba's Bumi Hills in Zimbabwe.
 This smooth 50-minute trip is the first of many convenient flights now scheduled as a result of Solenta Aviation and Africa Albida Tourism introducing two new routes, between Victoria Falls, Hwange National Park, Bumi Hills, and Harare, Kariba, Bumi Hills.

 The panoramic views are spectacular and to mark the inaugural flight, we are welcomed on Bumi Hills' landing strip with champagne and cheers supplied by Bumi Hills Safari Lodge management team - very grand.